Nachtraven/nachtraven.github.io/_posts/2025-12-17-retrofit_FANUC.markdown

 For control I considered something integrated like the [MJBots hat pi hat](https://mjbots.com/products/mjbots-pi3hat-r4-5) but wanted to be able to run ROS2 and a Foxglove like interface.
 I have had experience with NVidia products at work and due to them being discontinued, found a very cheap Jetson Xavier used.
 It turned out to be an absolute pain to work with, as I had remembered from work, and I ended up on a different option: a fully fledged PC with a CAN-FD card.
 A USB [CAN-FD](https://canable.io/) is also an option

+---

+Assembly of all the parts is greatly simplified by having the right tools.
+Over the years, I've acquired a lot of crimping "sets" as well as some tools of varying quality, but that did not prevent the absolute headache that is JST crimp connectors.
+[This is a useful explanation of JST connectors from IOT Expert](https://iotexpert.com/jst-connector-crimping-insanity/).

 A lidar and camera system is used for control and planning alongside the computer running ubuntu 24 and ROS2/Foxglove: